P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 Executing this command will summon an NPC that spins around the player at a constant speed.
 When the NPC is attacked a certain number of times, it kicks that player.
-Also, to use the reach mode, adds the "-r" argument to the first or second argument.
+Also, using the reach mode adds the "-r" argument to the first or second argument.
 Reach mode can scan the radius and check the reaching.

 ### Usage